whoward/docs/markdown/ci-integrations/jenkins.md

 ]
 ```

-If the `SeleniumRC` radio button is selected, then a `Starting URL` field will also be displayed.
+When the `Use latest versions of browser` checkbox is selected, the Sauce plugin will populate the environment variables with the version information for the latest available version that corresponds to the selected browser and operating system.

 The plugin will set a series of environment variables based on the information provided on the Job Configuration.
 These environment variables can either be explicitly referenced by your unit tests, or through the use of the [selenium-client-factory] library.